omari-kd/Environmental-Impact-on-Food-Production/README.md

 Cattle ranching is a major driver of deforestation especially in regions like the Amazon rainforest where land is cleared to create grazing pastures.
 Deforestation contributes to climate change, biodiversity loss and soil degradation (Rosie's Farm Sanctuary, 2025).

-#### Data visualisation of plant-based and animal based on land use versus greenhouse gas emissions
+#### Data visualisation of plant-based and animal-based on land use (m² per 100g protein) versus greenhouse gas emissions (kg CO2-eq per 100g protein)

 ![image](https://github.com/user-attachments/assets/13ee8e1d-e8f7-4d2b-adce-13de8b59d545)